Niiok/niiok.github.io/opengl_1.md

     - Default block uniforms are just like sending vertex attributes but use glUniform*() instead glVertexAttrib*().

 2. Uniform block (buffer)
-   - stored in buffer with interface form (UBO) just like vertex buffer
+    - stored in buffer with interface form (UBO) just like vertex buffer.
+    - UBO is manipulated with functions like **glBufferData()** or **glMapBuffer()**.
+    - two way to store data in buffer
+      - standard : store data with just same order as members of uniform block.
+         extensive and safe but not efficient for memory space usage.
+      - shared : opengl make proper structure itself.
+         most efficient for performance but need resource to let OpenGL manage them and application can be more complicated.
+         shaders and programs **share** layout of buffer once buffer layout is decided into shared layout.

 - - - - - - - - - - - - - - - - - - - -
 <!---------------------------------------------------------------------------------------------------------------->